Trust Deed Scotland

 It’s not uncommon for debts to be sold onto other companies, and the new lender may write to you to inform you of this process.
 On any such occasion, it is merely for informational purposes only and your Trustee will deal with this transfer on your behalf.
 All you need to focus on is repaying your agreed contribution as normal.

-For an individual, a Debt Arrangement Scheme in Scotland can last for a ‘reasonable’ length of time with no official minimum or maximum length.
+For an individual, the Debt Arrangement Scheme in Scotland can last for a ‘reasonable’ length of time with no official minimum or maximum length.

 It is unusual for the Debt Payment Programme (DPP) to last longer than 10 years, and there may be more suitable solutions for you such as Trust Deeds.